sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Sensible uses OCR to recognize handwriting text.
 Since handwritten text is a lot messier than typed text, the Merge Lines processor can help you clean up output, particularly for Google OCR.

-The following image shows using a Merge Line preprocessor to clean up handwritten lines output by Google OCR:
+The following image shows using a Merge Line preprocessor to clean up faked handwritten data.
+The OCR engine used is Google OCR:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/merge_lines_ocr_example.png)